hellstorm-software/Kult-Rising/readme.md

 - made the ashlands slightly brighter
 - added a 5th stack to the ashlands directly behind the tower
 - added several echo spawn points in the ancient city
-- added the first extraction point i. the north west corner of the map
+- added the first extraction point in the north west corner of the map

 ----------------------------------------------------------